sc2umich-org/cmake-basics/readme.md

     g++ ./library/fun_math_lib.cpp -L./library/ -l:dot_prod.a -o fun_math

 Typically in project, you'll want to use many libraries, so we need a good way to keep track of them and our supporting scripts.
+Even more important, others who want to compile your library or program will need a good way of keeping track of them.
 This brings us to CMAKE
 # Part 3: Introducing CMAKE
 ### Just the basics
 To start using cmake, we will go back to our simple folder and begin with the basics. cmake is driven from instructions located in `CMakeLists.txt` files.
 First, we will create one of these files in our `simple` folder.
 There are three main items needed in this file, as shown below: